IowaDave/pxt-constants/README.md

 <h4>JavaScript supports constants; Blocks do not</h4>

-<p>Here is the &ldquo;official JavaScript&rdquo; way to declare and use a constant.
-It is done with the keyword, &ldquo;const&rdquo;, which attaches the name <code>pi</code> to the value 3.14159 in Exhibit 1.
-If you type this code in the JavaScript window of MakeCode, it will actually compile and run on both the browser simulator and a real micro:bit.
-(Figure 1) The solution for the circumference of a circle having a diameter of 3 units, 9.42, will appear on the display.</p>
+<p>The &ldquo;official JavaScript&rdquo; way to declare and use a constant is to use the keyword, <code>const</code>.
+For example, we use it to attach the name <code>pi</code> to the value 3.14159 in Exhibit 1.
+If you copy and paste this code into the JavaScript window of MakeCode, it will actually compile and run on both the browser simulator and a real micro:bit.
+(Figure 1) A solution for the circumference of a circle having a diameter of 3 units, 9.42, will appear on the display.</p>

-<h4>Exhibit 1<br>
+<h5>Exhibit 1<br>
-Declare and use a constant</h4>
+Declare and use a constant</h5>

-<pre><code>
-const pi = 3.14159;
+<pre><code>const pi = 3.14159;
 let diameter = 3;
 let circumference = pi * diameter;
 basic.showNumber(circumference);